-Budgeted cost: £15,889
+Budgeted cost: £23,329

 Activity Evidence that supports this approach Challenge number(s) addressed Nessy Intervention Nessy learning is inclusive because it is individualised.
 Methods are based on Structured Literacy, and are guided by the Science of Reading.
 2,4 Small group intervention EEF COVID-19 support guide for schools "There is extensive evidence supporting the impact of high-quality one to one and small group tuition as a catch-up strategy."
-2,3
+2,3 GDS workshops with Dave Sharrock PP pupils will have the oppoprtunity to work with higher achieving pupils at their own and other schools which will give them confoence to mix with other pupils as wel as gaining know kedge ans skills 2,3